 With these specific goals in mind, you will notice come obvious changes in the programming but, DON’T WORRY!!!
 We are not abandoning the core CrossFit methodologies.
 The painful metcons you all love will still be there.
 Most of our metcons will be in the 7-15 minute time domain but, there will still be some grueling 30 minute chippers, long AMRAPs, and plenty of running, rowing, and burpees.
 We will also still be testing benchmarks and Hero WODs regularly.

-We are very excited to roll out this new programming and the associated improvements in fitness that each of you will achieve!!!
+We are very excited to roll out this new programming and see all of the improvements that our members will make!!!